HRT: which type is right for you?

 Try it if…

-It can be beneficial to the heart and younger women on estrogen-only HRT have a lower risk of heart disease than women who are not on HRT.
+It can be beneficial to the heart and younger women on oestrogen-only HRT have a lower risk of heart disease than women who are not on HRT.

 Combined HRT